optimumsec/the-complete-guide-to-securing-web3-projects/design/core-periphery-design.md

-## Core--Periphery Design Pattern for Immutable Protocols
+## Core/Periphery Design Pattern for Immutable Protocols

 For teams that decide **not** to use upgradeable contracts (see the [gradual immutability